Exasol Admin

 To learn more about how to use backups in Exasol, see Backup and Restore.

-The page only lists the backups.
-You cannot remove a backup or start a manual backup from this page.
+You cannot remove a backup or start a manual backup from the Backups page.

 Schedules